sujitht-05/ENVORYX/README.md

 The system combines **air quality, acoustic noise, weather conditions, environmental risk, AI-based forecasting, anomaly detection, geospatial hotspot analysis, station comparison, impact simulation, personal exposure analysis, and smart environmental alerts** into a single interactive dashboard.

-The main objective of EcoGuard is to transform environmental data into understandable visual insights and actionable information for better environmental awareness and decision-making.
+The main objective of Envoryx is to transform environmental data into understandable visual insights and actionable information for better environmental awareness and decision-making.

 ---